Skip to content

 **sns_kwargs str | float | bool

-Additional keyword arguments for seaborn.histplot.
+Additional keyword arguments passed to seaborn.histplot.

 {}